(Note: Content in this article refers to medical conditions in dogs, and you should always consult a veterinarian when seeking medical advice.)

 Diarrhea in dogs can have a number of causes, ranging from ingestion of a fatty food to serious illnesses.
 But as with many short term ailments, we often never know the true cause and chalk it up to “something he ate.”

 If your vet suggests using pumpkin for diarrhea, they will also tell you how much of it to feed your dog.
-Typically, it ranges anywhere from a spoonful for little dog to as much as half a cup for a very large dog, but 1-2 tablespoons is a common amount for most dogs.
-While some dogs love the taste, others are picky and it’s best to stir it into their regular food to mask the flavor.
+Typically, it ranges anywhere from a spoonful for little dog to as much as half a cup for a very large dog, but 1-2 tablespoons of pumpkin is a common amount for most dogs.
+While some dogs love the taste, others are picky and it’s best to stir it into their regular food to help mask the flavor.

 Store the opened can in the fridge after covering it.
 If you have a small dog and won’t be using an entire can, you can break it into portions and freeze it in bags to thaw and use as needed.